Pacmard/VKBot/README.md

 * Set your host, user, password and database name at the top of the code
 * Import table into your database, link to sql file: https://pacmard.ru/admins.sql
 * For !ban and !unban working import one more table into your database, link to sql file: https://pacmard.ru/bans.sql
+* For some other commands (like !кикатьвышедших) import one more table into your database, link to sql file: https://pacmard.ru/commands.sql

 5. You need your own yandex translate key.
 * place in *key = 'yandex translate token here'*